rdfostrich/article-jws2018-ostrich/content/evaluation.md

 we can accept the null hypothesis that the version factor has no influence on the models with a confidence of 99%.
 Based on these results, we *accept* our [first hypothesis](#hypothesis-qualitative-querying).

+[Hypothesis 2](#hypothesis-qualitative-ic-storage) states that OSTRICH requires *less* storage space than IC-based approaches, and [Hypothesis 3](#hypothesis-qualitative-ic-querying) correspondingly states that query evaluation is *slower* for VM and *faster* or *equal* for DM and VQ.
+Results from previous section showed that for BEAR-A, BEAR-B-daily and BEAR-B-hourly, OSTRICH requires *less* space than HDT-IC, which means that we *accept* Hypothesis 2.
+In order to validate that query evaluation is slower for VM but faster or equal for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in [](#hypo-test-2).
+In all cases, the means are not equal with a confidence of 95%.
+For BEAR-B-daily and BEAR-B-hourly, HDT-IC is faster for VM queries, but slower for DM and VQ queries.
+For BEAR-A, HDT-IC is faster for all query types.
+We therefore *reject* Hypothesis 3, as it does not apply for BEAR-A, but it is valid for BEAR-B-daily and BEAR-B-hourly.
+This means that OSTRICH typically requires less storage space than IC-based approaches, and outperforms other approaches in terms of querying efficiency unless the number of versions is small or for VM queries.

+In [Hypothesis 4](#hypothesis-qualitative-cb-storage), we stated that OSTRICH requires *more* storage space than CB-based approaches, and in [Hypothesis 5](#hypothesis-qualitative-cb-querying) that query evaluation is *faster* or *equal*.
+In all cases OSTRICH requires more storage space than HDT-CB, which is why we *accept* Hypothesis 4.
+For the query evaluation, we again compare the means in [](#hypo-test-3) using the same test.
+In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 5.
+However, only one in three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.
+In general, OSTRICH requires more storage space than CB-based approaches, and query evaluation is faster unless the number of versions is low.

 <figure id="hypo-test-1" class="table" markdown="1">

 | Dataset       | Query      | Version (p)     | Results (p)     |